Classification Detail

 Purpose:

-It is a classification of all the activities a person may spend time on during the 24 hours in a day.
+It is a classification of all the activities on which a person may spend time during the 24 hours that make up a day.
 Its purpose is to serve as a standard framework for time-use statistics based on activities grouped in a meaningful way to facilitate international comparisons.

 Main Applications: